 Yes, eating pineapple while breastfeeding is possible.
 A mother who is breastfeeding can make pineapples a part of her diet, but only after she has been breastfeeding her baby for about 5-6 months.
 There are various studies that strongly indicate that a higher presence of citric fruits in the diet of a woman can be harmful to the baby’s body.
 This also tends to include pineapple, since it has a pretty strong flavour and an acidic content, which could be quite strong for the baby.

 Nutritional Value of Pineapples

-Pineapples are a pretty important fruit for breastfeeding moms since they are immensely rich in numerous vitamins and a few elements that are very specifically found only in itself.
+Pineapples are a pretty important fruit for breastfeeding moms since they are immensely rich in numerous vitamins and a few elements that are very specifically found only in themselves.
 A simple cup full of pineapple chunks contains a nutritional distribution as follows.

 |Element||Percentage of daily value required|